stdevel/ansible-uyuni/README.md

 Requirements
 ------------

+Make sure to install the `jmespath` Python module.

 The system needs access to the internet.
 Also, you will need an openSUSE Leap or SUSE Linux Enterprise Server 15.1 installation.

 Role Variables